Integration

 What does the Grafana Loki integration cover?

 The Grafana Loki integration is the built-in LoadStrike sink for teams that want log-style reporting events in Loki while keeping projected metrics available through a companion OTLP path.
-The public site also publishes the matching datasource and dashboard starter assets.
+The site also publishes the matching datasource and dashboard starter assets.

 That lets self-hosted teams keep a transaction-aware runtime and still route the final reporting story into Grafana-oriented observability workflows they already operate.